 Conversion of Temporary Contracts into Fixed Contracts in Spain

-Temporary contracts become indefinite and a worker becomes permanent when, in a period of 30 months, the worker has been contracted for more than 24 months in the same company with two or more temporary contracts.
-In addition, time is also counted for the worker’s having provided services for the same group of companies even if they are different.
-The Spanish Labour Inspectorate continues investigating the binding of contracts after restoring the ban since January 1, 2013.
+Temporary contracts become indefinite and a worker becomes permanent when, in 30 months, the worker has been contracted for more than 24 months in the same company with two or more temporary contracts.
+In addition, time is also counted for the workers having provided services for the same group of companies even if they are different.
+The Spanish Labour Inspectorate continues investigating the binding of contracts after restoring the ban on January 1, 2013.

 In addition to contracting for an indefinite period after various temporary contracts, the worker will have a fixed(or permanent) condition in the company when:

-- He or she is not discharged in the Spanish Social Security System according to whether the trial period has been fixed
+• He or she is not discharged from the Spanish Social Security System according to whether the trial period has been fixed

-- A temporary contract has been made to avoid Spanish legal requirements because the contract did not actually have a temporary period.
+• A temporary contract has been made to avoid Spanish legal requirements because the contract did not have a temporary period.